 Here are Four Strategies Based on Positive Discipline To Turn Around Disruptive Behaviors

 1. If the teacher does not offer a system of classroom jobs, I highly recommend this for all classrooms and all age levels.
 The Positive Discipline way of of using classroom jobs is that there is no reward or incentive for completing the classroom jobs.

 This will give the child (and all of the classmates) a way to contribute to the life of the classroom and to feel significant by feeling capable rather than by being the center of attention.
 All of the jobs should be true jobs that are helpful and not jobs that are simply about status, so I don’t usually recommend “line leader” as a job, but rather jobs such as snack helper, supply manager, plant keeper (watering), etc.

 Practice Makes It Possible

-2. Teach this child new social skills/friendship skills such as asking questions to classmates about their interests, high fiving a classmate after they accomplish a task together, etc. An adult can role play these skills with the child about once a week.
+2. Teach this child new social skills/friendship skills such as asking questions to classmates about their interests or giving high fives to a classmate after they accomplish a task together, etc. An adult can role play these skills with the child about once a week.

 Independence That Encourages Growth

 3. Help this child feel more capable at home and at school by allowing him to do as much for himself as possible such as getting dressed, clearing his plate from the table, putting the plate in the dishwasher, etc. Sometimes parents and teacher pamper children in the name of love, but this doesn’t lead to an attitude of capability on the child’s part.

 4. I would also suggest that his child needs more opportunities to interact with both adults and children in a one on one basis.
 Hopefully this will create more opportunities for genuine connection with others so he can learn and practice new skills and feel the positive feelings from connecting and interacting with others.
 Check out the tool of “Special Time” and put special time on the calendar so this child can learn to depend on this time with one or more parent.

 New Tools For New Behaviors